 In row two are the cars of two drivers who are not related but share the same last name: the BRM of Englishman Graham Hill, and the Ferrari of American Phil Hill.
 Phil Hill is fast and experienced and favored to win the 1961 Formula 1 Drivers’ World Championship.
 He likes Monaco and usually does well here.
 In row three is the third Ferrari, driven by Wolfgang von Trips, a German Count no less, with an estate in the Rhineland.
 Next to him is the Cooper of young Bruce McLaren, and the BRM of veteran Tony Brooks.
 In row four are the Porsches of Swiss driver Jo Bonnier and Californian Dan Gurney.
 Behind them are a bevy of independents that fill out the grid, mostly aged Coopers and Lotuses that have no chance of winning.

 Back and forth across the road, Moss presses Clark relentlessly.
 In tandem they round the hairpin in front of the railway station, and set up for the right-hander that takes them beneath the railway arch, and on to another right-hander that puts them on the waterfront.
-Moss can see wisps of smoke flare from Clark’s tires as he brakes, turns, and accelerates.
-The Scof is unruffled and precise, and will not yield to Moss’s pressure.
-By now, Moss detects a misfire coming from Clark’s engine, and decides he won’t have long to deal with the Scot.
+The Scot is unruffled and precise, and will not yield to Moss’s pressure.
+By now, Moss detects a misfire coming from Clark’s engine, and decides he won’t have long to deal with him.

-Spreading out now, the field flows through a tunnel then slows for the chicane at the harbor front.
-At 140 m.p.h., the chicane looks impossibly small, a tiny opening in a line of hay bales.
+Spreading out now, the field flows through a tunnel and, at the harbor front, slows for the chicane.
+At 140 m.p.h., the chicane looks impossibly small, a tiny opening in a long line of hay bales.
 Ease on the brakes to, say 60 m.p.h., and the chicane is taken with a quick left-right-left flick of the wheel.
 On the harbor quay now, with a row of yachts on the left, and a rock wall on the right; Ginther's Ferrari leads strongly into the tight Tabac left-hander, on past the makeshift pits and over the start/finish line to complete lap one.
 His cockpit temperature is already nearing 140-degrees, and sweat begins to show on his cotton coveralls.